naveenkumarvr/learning_go/learning_by_doing/databases/db-withorm/readme.md

 rows, err :=db.Query("SELECT * FROM user LIMIT 1")
 ```
 ### Now: Using GORM (ORM Library in Go)
-- But when we use GORM we don't need to know the SQL query as such and it is human readable.
-Repeating of SQL queries is also can be avoided
 ```go
 var user User // Here User refers to the struct (Model in DB)